-The primary survey methodology reflected that used for rehabilitation monitoring along the Dampier to Bunbury Natural Gas Pipeline (DBNGP; northern sections) and followed objectives and completion criteria outlined in the PNI Construction Environmental Management Plan (AGIG 2019).
+The primary survey methodology reflected that used for rehabilitation monitoring within the survey area in 2023, along the Dampier to Bunbury Natural Gas Pipeline (DBNGP; northern sections) and followed objectives and completion criteria outlined in the PNI Construction Environmental Management Plan (AGIG 2019).

 The 11 vegetation communities delineated by Astron Environmental Services Pty Ltd (Astron 2018) were grouped into three broad vegetation complexes for the purposes of monitoring, as outlined in Table 4.
-One monitoring site was established in each of these broad vegetation complexes (Appendix A).
+One monitoring site was established in each of these broad vegetation complexes (Figure 4; Appendix A).
 It is noted that the northmost section of the survey corridor was inaccessible (refer to limitations in Table 5).